tri-cods/install/guides/open_refine.md

 **For this workshop we will be using OpenRefine 3.4.1**

 If you already have OpenRefine installed in your computer but have an older version, OpenRefine recommends that you backup your working directory (i.e. the folder in your computer where OpenRefine saves projects).
-If you need to backup your working directory, [follow these instructions](#backing-up)
+If you need to backup your working directory, [follow these instructions](#backing-up).

 ### Windows

 * [click on **Windows Kit** link under OpenRefine 3.4.1](http://openrefine.org/download.html) then download
 * unzip the downloaded `.zip` file then double-click on `openrefine.exe`.
 (If you’re having issues with the above, try double-clicking on `refine.bat` instead.)
-* OpenRefine will open on your web browser
+* OpenRefine will open in your web browser

-If you are unable to open the program without crashing, see the instructions below.
+If you are unable to open the program without crashing, [see the instructions below](#user-content-possible-issues-when-installing-openrefine).

 ### OSX